University of Houston

-With more than $177 million in research expenditures in FY 2018*, the University of Houston is home to five national research centers and 25 university research centers and institutes.
-In order to enable scholars to explore emerging research areas and work more effectively with industry, other research organizations and the community, the University has established four interdisciplinary research areas.
+With more than $203 million* in research expenditures in FY 2021, the University of Houston is home to eight national research centers and 28 university research centers and institutes.
+To enable scholars to explore emerging research areas and work more effectively with industry, other research organizations and the community, the University has established five interdisciplinary research areas.
 These are powerful centers of creativity where teams of researchers from a wide range of disciplines collaborate across traditional boundaries to bring research knowledge to bear on issues of intellectual, scientific, social, economic, environmental and cultural importance.